Juan Bosch (politician)

-Juan Emilio Bosch Gaviño (30 June 1909 – 1 November 2001) was a Dominican politician, historian, writer, essayist, educator, and the first democratically-elected president of the Dominican Republic for a brief time in 1963.
-Previously, he had been the leader of the Dominican opposition in exile to the dictatorial regime of Rafael Trujillo for over 25 years.
-To this day, he is remembered as an honest politician and regarded as one of the most prominent writers in Dominican literature.
-He founded both the Dominican Revolutionary Party (PRD) in 1939 and the Dominican Liberation Party (PLD) in 1973.
+Juan Emilio Bosch y Gaviño (30 June 1909 – 1 November 2001), also known as El Profesor (Spanish for the Teacher), was a Dominican politician, historian, writer of short stories and novels, essayist, educator, and the first democratically elected president of the Dominican Republic for seven months in 1963.

+Previously he had been the leader of the Dominican opposition in exile to the dictatorial regime of Rafael Trujillo for over 25 years.
+He is remembered as an honest politician and regarded as one of the most prominent writers in Dominican literature.
+He helped found the Dominican Revolutionary Party (PRD) in 1939, and left it in 1973 to found the Dominican Liberation Party (PLD).

 Early life

-He was born to a Catalan father and a Puerto Rican mother of Galician descent.
+Juan Bosch Gaviño was born in the city of La Vega on 30 June 1909.
+His father was a Spaniard of Catalan origin, and his mother was a Puerto Rican from Juana Diaz, Puerto Rico.
+He lived the first years of his childhood in a rural community called Río Verde, where he began his primary studies.
+He did his secondary studies at the San Sebastián de La Vega school, only reaching the third level of high school.
+In 1924 he moved to Santo Domingo, where he worked in several commercial stores.
+Later in 1929 he traveled to Spain, Venezuela and some Caribbean islands.

 In 1934, he married Isabel García and had two children with her: Leon and Carolina.
 During Trujillo's dictatorship, Bosch was jailed for his political ideas, being released after several months.
 In 1938, Bosch managed to leave the country, settling in Puerto Rico.